 Please keep reading for more about the life of Mike Bloomfield!

 Mike Bloomfield’s Early Days

 This bluesman’s origins weren’t typical.
 Mike Bloomfield was a pudgy white Jewish boy who grew up in an affluent section of Chicago, Illinois.
-Yes, Mike’s parents had money.
-Mike went to the best schools and his parents bought him whatever he wanted.
-This was no black sharecropper’s son from Mississippi!
-Mike also grew up loving to read, and he valued scholarship, as many Jewish people seem to do.
+Mike went to the best schools and his parents were able to provide for all of his needs.
+This was no Black sharecropper’s son from Mississippi!
+Mike's family valued education, and he grew up loving reading and scholarship.

 At the age of 13, Mike picked up his first guitar and, taking lessons along the way, quickly learned rock ‘n’ roll chops, as well as folk, bluegrass, and blues.
 (Even though Mike was left-handed, he learned to play guitar right-handed.
 He also learned to play harmonica and piano.)